mmorselli/OpenVR-Haptic-Injector/README.md

 # Using profiles

 Different games and devices may require a different reaction to haptic events, you can then create different profiles.
-Copy config.ini to a new file (i.e. my-game-on-static-rig.ini ), change the profile name in the [main] section (i.e. profile=My Game On Static Rig) and configure the new mapping.
+Copy config.ini to a new file (i.e. onward.ini ), change the profile name in the [main] section (i.e. profile=Onward) and configure the new mapping.
 If you wish you can also define a different .xwb file in the [default] section.
 Start the program with the new .ini as the first argument

 ```
-"OpenVR Haptic Injector.exe" my-game-on-static-rig.ini
+"OpenVR Haptic Injector.exe" onward.ini
 ```